 False teeth can vastly improve the quality of your life, but the responsibility of maintaining your oral health doesn’t end when you take your teeth out at night.
 All teeth require routine dental care – even false teeth.
-You should see Dr. Akhavan regularly to have your removable teeth evaluated and adjusted.
+You should see Dr. Blacher regularly to have your removable teeth evaluated and adjusted.
 To assure that your artificial teeth are natural-looking and functioning properly, you will receive guidance and homecare instructions from our dental team.

 To learn more about your options for dentures and partials, please contact us today.

 |Tues||9:00AM – 6:00PM|